iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit/README.md

 ## Usage Instructions 🧑‍🏫

-- Input Fields: The app displays input fields for the family, onpromotion, transactions, oil_price and sales.
+- Input Fields: The app displays input fields for the family, onpromotion, transactions, oil price, and sales.
 - Prediction: Click the "Predict Sales" button to get a sales prediction based on the provided inputs.
 - Results: The app will display the predicted sales for the specified data in the input field.